alessandrosangalli/agile-essays/README.md

 •    Limit work in process: While a team is waiting on other teams to complete work, it often begins new work.
 This leads to lots of work in process, with little getting finished and delivered.
 Limiting the amount of new work that may be started before current work is finished is a way to bring more attention to the bottlenecks resulting from slow handoffs.

 Respond rapidly to people.
 It respects them and rewards you.

+## Lack of education
+There is a big lack of education in our industry, example:
+  "I need estimates because i cant invest 1M without know if it will works in one year"
+  R: "If we do something in 2 weeks to you see if is right and we can adjust, go to the next thing and do the more important things first"
+  "It will be great!"

 develop: https://www.youtube.com/watch?v=WSes_PexXcA&t=1s
 dora metrics